Quickstart#

 With our simulator inputs and outputs, we can run a full machine learning pipeline, including data processing, model fitting, model selection and hyperparameter optimisation in just a few lines of code.

 First, let’s import AutoEmulate and check the names of the available Emulator models.
 The columns indicate whether the emulator has a PyTorch backend, supports multioutput data and provides predictive uncertainty quantification.
+The list shows only the default set of emulators, but you can also see all available emulators by passing default_only=False to the function.

 from autoemulate import AutoEmulate